 Oyster Stacks is another favourite snorkelling spot.

-This snorkelling spot area is the closest to the Ningaloo Reef, so you don’t need to swim very far out to reach the coral.
+This snorkelling spot is one of the closest to the Ningaloo Reef, so you don’t need to swim very far out to reach the coral.
 The water here is very shallow, so you can only swim and snorkel here at high tide.

 Check tide times online before you go, or check the sign at the beach entrance for allowed swimming times.
 Snorkelling is only allowed with a tide of 1.2m or higher.
 The coral here is abundant, with lots of marine life.

-Take care when entering, as the shoreline does have sharp oyster shelled rocks.
+Take care when entering, as the shoreline does have sharp oyster-shelled rocks.
+Reef shoes are recommended here, if you have them.

 With all snorkelling spots in Exmouth (and elsewhere in Western Australia), remember to look but don’t touch the fragile coral ecosystem.